jevillegasd/ScanChainAttack/README.md

-# NYU_HARDWARE_SEC
+# Scan Chain Attack
-THIS IS A DEMO FILE.
-In this we are going to recover the key of AES Encryption by having access to temporary round register.
+Simulating access to specfic bit of the Scan Chain of an AES engine, it attacks a retrieves the key of the encryptor using the AES as an oracle.